itsjesushx/TheSushiRoles/README.md

 | Engineer Spawn Chance | -
 | Number Of Sabotage Fixes| -
 | Impostors See Vents Highlighted | -
-| Jackal And Sidekick See Vents Highlighted | -
+| Jackal And Recruit See Vents Highlighted | -
 -----------------------

 ## Sheriff